 New Mexico has witnessed a growth in its economy as well as formation of new businesses in a range of industries and sectors.
-As of today, if you are planning to set up company in New Mexico then some of the industries that you can look at for business growth and profitability include fossil fuel and alternative energy resources, Accommodation and Food Services, Mining and Oil and Gas Extraction, Finance and Insurance, food processing, and high-technology industries.
+As of today, if you are planning to set up a company in New Mexico then some of the industries that you can look at for business growth and profitability include fossil fuel and alternative energy resources, Accommodation and Food Services, Mining and Oil and Gas Extraction, Finance and Insurance, food processing, and high-technology industries.
 Some of the top companies headquartered in New Mexico include Los Alamos National Security LLC, Lovelace Health System, Presbyterian, TriCore Reference Laboratories, MBF Inspection Services Inc., US Cotton, Mountain View Catering, and JB Henderson Construction among others.

 Why Choose New Mexico for Incorporation?

 Why should you opt for company incorporation in New Mexico?
 There are several reasons but above all are the benefits and advantages that businesses enjoy.
-The fact is that New Mexico provides a variety of economic incentives to small and medium sized enterprises and hence there has been a growth in the number of small businesses in the state.
+The fact is that New Mexico provides a variety of economic incentives to small and medium sized enterprises and hence there has seen growth in the number of small businesses in the state.

 Now let’s take a look at some of the salient benefits that are responsible for fuelling growth of small businesses in this state: